How to Sell a Group Program on Your Website

 When you look at it laid out like this, it’s clear why one page can’t do both jobs.
 They’re speaking to different people, in different ways, toward different goals.

-How do you sell both 1:1 and a group program?
+Can you sell both 1:1 services and a group program on the same website?

 When these are clearly distinct on your website, you actually expand your reach, because you’re speaking to two different buyers instead of one vague middle ground that satisfies neither.